qarmin/czkawka/instructions/Instruction.md

 When using additional command line arguments, saving at exit option become disabled, so this current info about directories will not be saved until user save it manually.

-Both relative and absolute path are supported, so used can use both `../home` and `/home`.
+Both relative and absolute path are supported, so user can use both `../home` and `/home`.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.